 the system extracted:

-In other words, a straightforward approach to classifying the words from the OCR doesn’t work well.
+In other words, a straightforward approach to classifying words from the OCR output doesn’t work well.

 However, I found some use for the entities extracted from the thousands of pages.
-I had a script that creates a map of the most frequent topics, names, and brands.
-It helped to see what was on in what decades.
+I had a script that created a map of the most frequent topics, names, and brands.
+It helped to see what was being discussed in different decades.

 Search Results

-I experimented with highlighting the search keywords right in the pages, but later found this approach non-convenient.
-With the fuzzy search, the documents may not contain any of the keywords, but at the same time they may be relevant to a query.
+I experimented with highlighting the search keywords directly on the pages, but later found this approach inconvenient.
+With fuzzy search, the documents may not contain any of the keywords, but at the same time, they may be relevant to a query.

-This is how an item of the search results looked like (the query was “rocket, space”)
+This is how an item in the search results looked (the query was “rocket, space”):

-“More like this” shows the pages similar to the selected (actually one from the above).
-We see that the continuation of the same article is here as well as similar-topic articles from other years.
+“More like this” shows pages similar to the selected one (actually one from above).
+We see that the continuation of the same article is here, as well as similar-topic articles from other years.

-This is how a list of items looks like:
+This is how a list of items looks:

 Search Engine